balasaalin/space-exploration/README.md

 This is a demo project that introduces the concept of the Oxygen Webhelp [Publishing Template](https://www.oxygenxml.com/doc/ug-editor/topics/whr-publishing-template.html) that defines all aspects of the layout and style of WebHelp Responsive output.

-The project contains a sample DITA map and a publsihing template that customizes the WebHelp Responsive output by changing the font and color of several sections and adds a background and logo image.
+The project contains a sample DITA map and a publishing template that customizes the WebHelp Responsive output by changing the font and color of several sections and adds a background and logo image.

 The possible benefits for using the publishing template package include:
 - You can use any of the existing built-in templates as a starting point for future customizations